jundalisay/superb/content/en/research/mohammad/quran/sura-009a.md

 dens wherein they will have lasting bliss.
 22. Abiding therein forever.
 With Allah is a great reward.
-23. O you who believe!
-Do not ally yourselves with your parents and your siblings if they prefer disbelief to belief.
+23. Muslims,  Do not ally yourselves with your parents and your siblings if they prefer disbelief to belief.
 Whoever of you al- lies himself with them—these are the wrong-